 Medicare makes payment for nutrients for a 30-day supply based on the "from" date on the claim.
-If the "from" date on the claim is prior to the implementation date of the Competitive Bidding Program, Medicare will allow non-contract suppliers to bill for the 30-day supply and will pay the fee schedule amount for the 30-day supply.
-If the "from" date on the claim is on or after the date of implementation of the Competitive Bidding Program, only a contract supplier may bill Medicare for these services, and Medicare will pay the single payment amount for a month's supply.
-Medicare will also pay contract suppliers for a month's supply at the single payment amount, even if the span date goes beyond the end of the contract period.
+If the "from" date on the claim is prior to the implementation date of the competitive bidding program, Medicare will allow non-contract suppliers to bill for the 30-day supply and will pay the fee schedule amount for the 30-day supply.
+If the "from" date on the claim is on or after the date of implementation of the competitive bidding program, only a contract supplier may bill Medicare for these services, and Medicare will pay the single payment amount for a month's supply.
+Medicare will also pay contract suppliers for a month's supply at the single payment amount even if the span date goes beyond the end of the contract period.

-Maintenance and servicing (MS) payments for enteral pumps will be paid to the contract supplier using the existing guidelines found in CMS Manual System Pub.100-04, Medicare Claims Processing, Chapter 20, §40.3, with the exception that the payment methodology would be one-half of the Competitive Bidding Program single payment amount for one month's rental rather than one-half of the fee schedule amount for one month's rental.
+Maintenance and servicing (MS) payments for enteral pumps will be paid to the contract supplier using the existing guidelines found in the Centers for Medicare & Medicaid Services Manual System Pub.100-04, Medicare Claims Processing, Chapter 20, §40.3, with the exception that the payment methodology will be one-half of the competitive bidding program single payment amount for one month's rental rather than one-half of the fee schedule amount for one month's rental.

-Under the Competitive Bidding Program laws and regulations, enteral nutrition items cannot be grandfathered.
+Under the competitive bidding program laws and regulations, enteral nutrition cannot be grandfathered.
 A Medicare beneficiary must obtain related enteral accessories, nutrition and supplies from a contract supplier.
 Only oxygen and oxygen equipment and rented durable medical equipment (DME) can be grandfathered.
-Below are some scenarios that discuss supplier responsibilities for enteral nutrition equipment or supplies that were rented prior to the implementation of the Competitive Bidding Program.
+Below are some scenarios that discuss supplier responsibilities for enteral nutrition equipment or supplies that were rented prior to the implementation of the competitive bidding program.